Proto-Semitic language: Lexis

 The words *ṯawr- ‘buffalo’ and *ḳarn- ‘horn’ are suspected to be borrowings from Proto-Indo-European or vice versa (for *ṯawr- and certain other words).
-Besides, Sergei Starostin adduces several dozens of Semito-Indo-European correspondences, which he considers to be borrowings into Proto-Semitic from Proto-Anatolian or a disappeared branch of Proto-Indo-European.
+Sergei Starostin adduces several dozens of Semito-Indo-European correspondences, which he considers to be borrowings into Proto-Semitic from Proto-Anatolian or a disappeared branch of Proto-Indo-European.

 Comparative vocabulary and reconstructed roots

-See List of Proto-Semitic stems (appendix in Wiktionary).
+See Proto-Semitic stems (appendix in Wiktionary).